yufanyufan/open_music_score/README.md

 The scores are oranized by `composer/genre/work/piece`, eg: `/chopin/preludes/op28/no15_prelude-in-db-major_raindrop.py`

+## Contribution Guide
 Some sheet is missing and you like to contribute?
 Send us a pull request!

+The music work must be under [public domain](https://creativecommons.org/publicdomain/mark/1.0/).

+If your orignal sheet is in MusicXml format, it can be converted to MusicPy using [xml_to_py.py](https://github.com/yufanyufan/musicpy/blob/main/xml_to_py.py) converter.